Social Media Apps for Teenagers

 This social media platform has tons of features for teenagers to enjoy.
 You can take photos with a variety of lenses, stickers, funny faces, and more.
 Post stories of what you are doing and send text or picture messages to friends, or even call them using the app.

-YouTube is used by approximately 85% of teens making it the most popular social media apps today.
-It is a video sharing platform where you can create an account and upload your videos for the world to see.
+YouTube is used by approximately 85% of teens, making it the most popular social media apps today.
+It is a video-sharing platform where you can create an account and upload your videos for the world to see.
 This app lets teens stream and watch live broadcasts.
 As they watch, they can comment or buy gold bars to give to others.
 The goal is to get a lot of views, start trending, and grow your fan base.
 YouTube also has a strong influencer and vlogger base to what was once primarily a passive content consumption website.
 The teens love this new evolvement.

-TikTok is another video sharing social network.
+TikTok is another video-sharing social network.
 Unlike YouTube, it allows only to post real short videos.
 It mostly features teens lip-synching to famous songs but also includes some original songwriting and singing.
 Users can build up a following among friends or share posts publically.
 Gaining followers and fans feel important here.
-There are various TikTok influencers and your teen might be following many of them.
+There are various TikTok influencers, and your teen might be following many of them.

 WhatsApp is a private messaging app allowing teenagers to directly communicate with their friends via text messages, sending pics, videos, GIFs, and video calling.
 The app is owned by Facebook and is growing faster than Twitter.
-It has various features making it popular among teens like the group chat, voice messages, and location & contact sharing.
+It has various features making it popular among teens like group chat, voice messages, and location & contact sharing.

 This is another private messaging app that is popular among teens.
-Anyone on the app can anonymously contact and direct message anyone through text, pics or video.
+Anyone on the app can anonymously contact and direct message anyone through text, pics, or video.
 All you need to know is the username.
 Also, it allows you to access public chats to talk about any interests you have, just by using the search function.

 It is a cross between a blog and Twitter.
 It is a streaming scrapbook of text, photos, videos, and audio clips.
 Users can create and follow short blogs, or known as tumblogs that can be seen by anyone online.
 Many teens have tumblogs for personal use like sharing photos, videos, musings, and things they find funny.

 Pinterest is a search engine social media platform for anything that you want to collect.
 It is a digital pinboard where users can share things that others can also pin or collect.
-Images and videos can be found through following others or following their pinboards.
-These pins can be shared on other social media platforms or the item can be clicked to find more about the picture/video.
+Images and videos can be found by following others or following their pinboards.
+These pins can be shared on other social media platforms, or the item can be clicked to find more about the picture/video.
 Teens use it often to collect hairstyle ideas, follow their favorite celebs or any other thing they like.

 It is an anonymous, confessional app that lets teens express who they are and comment on users who do the same.
 This app also serves as an outlet for you to share intimate secrets and have people respond to it.
 Questions and comments are paired with a picture.
 Because of its anonymity, the Whisper app is not safe for kids.

-Like technology, social media has both upside and downside and when it comes to how does social media affect teens, those pros and cons are particularly significant.
+Like technology, social media has both upside and downside, and when it comes to how does social media affect teens, those pros and cons are particularly significant.
 Teens use social media to connect and create friendships with others, share information, and group study, but they also confront trolls, cyberbullying, negative self-image, sleep deprivation, and less frequent face-to-face interactions.
 Too much time spent scrolling social media can result in symptoms of anxiety or depression and lower self-esteem.

 The need to gain likes on social media causes them to engage in negative behavior, make comparisons from physical appearance to life circumstances, and have less face time with people around.

-This is how does social media affect teenagers and parents need to take charge.
+This is how does social media affect teenagers, and parents need to take charge.

 FamiSafe is a parental control app empowering parents to monitor how their kids use their devices, how much time they spend on apps and block apps, track their whereabouts with location sharing, filter content from the websites, and remote screen time control.
 With this app installed on your device and your child's, you can easily conclude what your kids are turning to.
 Keep a close eye on your teen with the following features.